quiltdata/t4/docs/API Reference/Package.md

 Provides a generator of the dicts that make up the serialied package.

+## top_hash

+Returns the top hash of the package.

+Note that physical keys are not hashed because the package has
+    the same semantics regardless of where the bytes come from.

+__Returns__

+A string that represents the top hash of the package

 ## Package.\_\_repr\_\_(self, max\_lines=20)  {#Package.\_\_repr\_\_}

 String representation of the Package.